Live-In Care is one of the safest types of care during COVID-19. Find out more here

 Our professional carers have access to enhanced personal protective equipment (PPE) at all client placements, so they can carry out their caring duties safely during the recovery period.
 We use market-leading digital technology that enables us to effectively monitor our clients’ health, which means our carers can proactively identify and respond to any changes, giving you much needed peace of mind and comfort at this time.
 This technology also gives you online access to all the information about your loved one’s care, recovery and overall health and wellbeing providing a reassuring window to families at a time when you are restricted from visiting their loved one.
 Read here as to why choose The Good Care Group for high quality live-in care.

-Now that social distancing restrictions are being eased, what happens if my father now contracts Coronavirus?
+When social distancing restrictions are eased, what would happen if my father contracted Coronavirus?

 We have a very robust process in place should one of our clients experience the symptoms of Coronavirus.
 Whilst most of our clients are continuing to spend more time at home than usual , we do know that the current situation is not entirely risk free.
 If they observe any symptoms or Coronavirus our professional carer will immediately notify their Care Manager, who will report the case to the central office leadership team.
 The Care Manager will then contact the family to advise them of the situation and will help support the family to complete the track and trace online application to ensure their loved one is tested.
 We will also request that our carer is tested.
 Many of our carers, despite having their own families have been happy to then self-isolate with their client in their home for the 7-14-day period so both can remain safe.
 The professional carer with the remote support of their Care Manager will then complete a comprehensive review of the client’s care plan.
 The carer will put in place increased levels of monitoring using our digital technology, so they are able to respond quickly and appropriately to any changes in their client’s overall health.